jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 -----

 You CAN reduce the variety of things computers are applied for (flows of application of computer processes) to a set of standards, such as UML attempts to do.
 However, I think UML is very incomplete in that area.
-I would like to integrate diagrams of flows of application of computer processes in Symbol and make it integrate into the other kinds of diagram.
+I might like to integrate diagrams of flows of application of computer processes in Symbol and make it integrate into the other kinds of diagram.

 -----